ghuntley/monorepo/README.md

 %% Subscribe to a destination, receive the subscription ID -spec subscribe(binary(),   % Destination (e.g. <<"/queue/lizards">>)
                 ack_mode(), % Client-acknowledgement mode
-                pid())      % PID of the process that wants to receive messages -> {ok, sub_id()}.
+                -> {ok, sub_id()}.
 ```

 This synchronous call subscribes to a message queue.
 The `stomp_worker` will
-link itself to the PID and forward received messages as
+link itself to the caller and forward received messages as
 `{msg, sub_id(), stomp_msg()}`.

 Depending on the acknowledgement mode specified on connecting, the subscriber